ahdis/hci-analyzer/input/pagecontent/development.md

   * PADV: LOINC 61356-2 Medication pharmaceutical advice.extended
 * LIST/CARD: These documents types have the same value (`Composition.type`) and must therefore be differentiated via the title (`Composition.title`) (used afterwards to set the Input Document Id):
    * LIST/CARD: LOINC 56445-0 Medication summary
-     * LIST: 'Medikationsliste' in german or 'Liste de médication' in french or 'Elenco delle terapie farmacologiche' in talian or Medication List' in english
+     * LIST: 'Medikationsliste' in german or 'Liste de médication' in french or 'Elenco delle terapie farmacologiche' in italian or Medication List' in english
      ```json
       {
          "url" : "http://hcisolutions.ch/ig/analyzer/StructureDefinition/inputdocumenttype",